 The single best thing you can do for your soil is to add organic matter, and the best organic matter is compost.
 Compost is simply once-living matter (leaves, kitchen vegetable scraps, garden trimmings) that has decomposed into a dark, crumbly substance.
 Whether you make your own compost or purchase it in bags or bulk, compost is often called "garden gold" for the miracles it can work in your soil.

 Soil improvement isn't a one-time proposition; it's an ongoing task.
-The soil organisms break down organic matter, so you need to continually add more — feed the soil, and the soil will feed the plants.
+Soil organisms break down organic matter, so to maintain healthy soil for a thriving garden, be sure to regularly add compost and organic matter to feed the soil, and the soil will feed the plants.